The Mad Hater (Sorry Lewis Carroll)

 I’ve heard all too often from fellow actors (and have experienced myself) that there are people in your life you have considered friends…until you became successful in your craft.
 These people changed from “friend” to the latest word du jour…“hater”…almost overnight.
 It happens.
 These people are what former HBO Casting Director, Amy Jo Berman (see link below) refers to as “Dream Stealers” or “Energy Vampires.”
 If this has happened to you, read on.

 Unfortunately, there will still be the dream stealers…the energy vampires who are jealous of your success.
 There will be people who will try to put you down and make you feel “less than.”
-These are people who feel bad about themselves and the only way they can build themselves up is to put you down.
+These are the people who feel bad about themselves and the only way they can build themselves up is to put you down.
 You also may experience those who were once friends and have stopped communicating with you.
-You may want to consider it's time to just walk away from these people.
+You may want to consider that it is time to just walk away from these people.
 For me, walking away from the haters was the best thing I could do.

 For the people who are truly happy for your success, treat them like gold!
 I have many of those people in my life!